Skip to contents

 $$epsilon(A,R) = \max_{r \in R} \min_{a \in A} \max_{1 \leq i \leq n} epsilon(a_i, r_i)$$

-where \(a\) and \(b\) are objective vectors and, in the case of minimization of objective \(i\), \(epsilon(a_i,b_i)\) is computed as \(a_i/b_i\) for the multiplicative variant (respectively, \(a_i - b_i\) for the additive variant), whereas in the case of maximization of objective \(i\), \(epsilon(a_i,b_i) = b_i/a_i\) for the multiplicative variant (respectively, \(b_i - a_i\) for the additive variant).
+In the case of minimization of objective \(i\), \(epsilon(a_i,b_i)\) is computed as \(a_i/b_i\) for the multiplicative variant (respectively, \(a_i - b_i\) for the additive variant), whereas in the case of maximization of objective \(i\), \(epsilon(a_i,b_i) = b_i/a_i\) for the multiplicative variant (respectively, \(b_i - a_i\) for the additive variant).
 This allows computing a single value for problems where some objectives are to be maximized while others are to be minimized.
 Moreover, a lower value corresponds to a better approximation set, independently of the type of problem (minimization, maximization or mixed).
 However, the meaning of the value is different for each objective type.
 For example, imagine that objective 1 is to be minimized and objective 2 is to be maximized, and the multiplicative epsilon computed here for \(epsilon(A,R) = 3\).
 This means that \(A\) needs to be multiplied by 1/3 for all \(a_1\) values and by 3 for all \(a_2\) values in order to weakly dominate \(R\).
-The computation of the multiplicative version for negative values doesn't make sense.

-Computation of the epsilon indicator requires \(O(n \cdot |A| \cdot |R|)\), where \(n\) is the number of objectives (dimension of vectors).
+The current implementation uses the naive algorithm that requires \(O(n \cdot |A| \cdot |R|)\), where \(n\) is the number of objectives (dimension of vectors).

 References